“Forgotten Hollywood”- A Happy Hallow’s Eve…

 Manny P. here…

-220px-The-Invisible-Man* THE INVISIBLE MAN (October 25th, 1p) - Claude Rains had the most intriguing American screen debut by an actor (he had a small role in a British silent picture in 1920).
+220px-The-Invisible-Man* THE INVISIBLE MAN (October 25th, 1p) – Claude Rains had a most intriguing American screen debut by an actor (he had a small role in a British silent picture in 1920).
 For the most part, you only hear his voice throughout the movie.
 This classic was directed by James Whale, best known for his work on Frankenstein and Bride of Frankenstein.
 It’s loosely based on the H.G.
 Wells science fiction novel.
 Produced in 1933, The Invisible Man was recently selected for preservation in the United States National Film Registry by the Library of Congress.

 The screenings will take place at the 399-seat Main Theatre.
 The Clark County Library is located at 1401 E. Flamingo Rd.
 For more information visit the website below: